Discover the Best Budget Laptops Under $500 for Every Need

 Key Takeaways

-• ✓ Chromebooks often provide the best value and performance in this price range due to optimized OS.
+• ✓ Chromebooks offer excellent value and performance in this price range.

 How It Works